The Complete Guide to Gin & Tonic

 And are you already wondering, “How do I chill a cocktail glass properly?”
 The most efficient way to get a perfectly chilled glass is to put them in the freezer beforehand.
 I usually like to give it at least a half hour, but if you’re like me and plan to have friends and family over for backyard grilling and dinner parties this summer, you could also throw your glasses in the night before.

-If you don't have that kind of freezer space or that kind of time between refills for your guests, another method you could adopt is fulling each cocktail glass with ice cubes while you prepare the cucumber slices and fresh lime wedges.
-Once it comes time to start lining your glasses with cucumber slices again, you can dump out the ice and start pouring the cocktail.
+If you don’t have that kind of freezer space or that kind of time between refills for your guests, another method you could adopt is fulling each cocktail glass with ice cubes.
+Once it comes time to build your drink, you can dump out the ice and start pouring the cocktail.

 In an attempt to protect our environment, one final tip is that I highly encourage you to avoid using disposable straws whenever possible.
 If you can, opt to use either metal or paper straws or forgo them altogether.